What is the Child Care Subsidy (CCS)?

 The Child Care Subsidy provides 42 allowable absence days per financial year.
 Absence days can be used for the days your child would normally attend care and receive CCS.
-Reasons may include: public holidays, family vacation, sick days.
-For the initial 42 absence days, evidence does not need to pe provided.
+Reasons may include public holidays, family vacation, sick days.
+For the initial 42 absence days, evidence does not need to be provided.

 Additional Absence Days

 In some circumstances, families may be able to get additional absences once they have used their allowable absence days.
 Please refer to the Services Australia’s website for more information.